What is a Privileged Account?

 3: Application Accounts

-In next week’s blog we will discuss a “shared” privileged account access model that is possible with a central PAM solution.
+In next week’s blog, we will discuss a “shared” privileged account access model that is possible with a central PAM solution.
 In that model, enterprises control account access through a PAM solution, and instead of adding “named” domain accounts to servers, users are given access to the “shared” privileged accounts.
-Learn about our approach on our Privileged Access Management service area or click the button below to download our detailed Privileged Access Management datasheet.
+Learn about our approach to within our Privileged Access Management service area.